trueos/pcbsd/src-qt5/docs/support.rst

 * **Save:** saves settings and closes window.

-Fully functional programs like :ref:`Life Preserver` and :ref:`Warden®` do not use close buttons on the front of the application.
+Fully functional programs like :ref:`Life Preserver` do not use close buttons on the front of the application.
 Basically, whenever there is a
 "File" menu, that and an "x" in the top right corner of the application are used instead.
 Dialogues and widget programs are exceptions to this rule.
 A good example of a widget program would be :ref:`Update Manager`.